mafintosh/json-markup/README.md

 Prettyprint JSON to HTML

+It is available through npm

 	npm install json-markup

+or as a [component](https://github.com/component/component) for the browser

+	component install mafintosh/json-markup

 json-markup will take a JSON document and add markup to it so it can be styled in a browser.